kbarbary/sep/README.md

 ./setup.py install
 ```

+**Run tests:** Tests require the [pytest](http://pytest.org) Python
-**Run tests:** To run the tests, execute `./test.py` in the top-level
+package.
+To run the tests, execute `./test.py` in the top-level
 directory.
-Requires the `pytest` package.
-Some tests require a FITS
+Some tests require a FITS reader (either fitsio or astropy)
-reader (either fitsio or astropy) and will be skipped if neither is
+and will be skipped if neither is present.
-present.

 C Library